skx/purppura/README.md

 The web-based user-interface lists alerts which are pending, raised, or acknowledges.
 While this is useful it isn't going to wake anybody up if something fails overnight, so we have to allow notification via SMS, WhatsApp, etc.

-There is no built-in facility for sending text-messages, sending pushover notifications, or similar.
-Instead the default alerting behaviour is to simply pipe any alert which is in the raised state into an external binary:
+There is no built-in facility for sending notifications, instead the default alerting behaviour is to simply pipe any alert which is in the raised state into an external binary:

 * `purppura-notify`
   * Executed when an alert is raised, or re-raised.
   * Will receive all the details of the alert as a JSON-object on STDIN

 By moving the notification into an external process you gain the flexibility to route alerts to humans in whichever way seems best to you.
-You can find sample notification-scripts which push to pushover beneath [notifiers/](notifiers/).
+You can find a sample notification-script [notifiers/](notifiers/) which alerts a human via pushover.

 **NOTE**: Remember that you need to add this script somewhere upon your `PATH`.